Weberworld/FarmCentral_Inteligence/README.md

 {
   "success": true,
   "responseMessage": "retrieval successful",
-  "responseBody": "An email containing your username and password has been to sent to the registered email address", }
+  "responseBody": "An email containing your username and password has been to sent to the registered email address" }
 ```